GET TAX RELIEF NOW!

 Building Your Reasonable Cause Defense

 Prepare a written reasonable cause statement before the exam concludes or before the thirty-day letter window closes.
-Waiting until the Appeals stage weakens your position because you had the chance to explain yourself to the revenue agent and chose not to.
+Waiting until the appeals stage weakens your position because you had the chance to explain yourself to the revenue agent and chose not to.

 Your statement must be concise, factual, and matched to the specific error because vague apologies do not qualify as reasonable cause.